 Kenya's coffee industry is built on unique cultivars, meticulous processing, and a transparent auction system that rewards quality above all.

 Most Kenyan coffees undergo a unique double fermentation and soaking process.
 After pulping, beans ferment overnight, are washed, then soaked in clean water for another 24 hours.
-This extra step contributes to Kenya's signature sparkling acidity.
+This extra step contributes to Kenya's signature sparkling acidity and exceptionally clean cup profile.

 Pour over brings out the best in Kenyan beans.
 The clean extraction showcases the sparkling acidity, blackcurrant intensity, and citrus complexity that make these coffees legendary.
-Use a 1:16 ratio with 205°F water.
+Use a 1:16 ratio with 205°F water and a medium-fine grind.
+Aim for a total brew time of 3:00 to 3:30 on a V60 or Chemex.